Determinantal point processes and fermions on complex manifolds: large deviations and bosonization: Abstract

 \section{Abstract}

-We study determinantal point processes on a compact complex manifold $X$ associated to an Hermitian metric on a a line bundle over $X$ and a probability measure on $X.$ When $X$ is the complex projective line this setup contains the extensively studied (Hermitian, unitary and normal) random matrix ensembles.
-In general, the ensemble may be realized as the mathematical model of a quantum fermion gas on $X$ in an exterior magnetic field.
-It is shown that in the many particle limit when $L$ is replaced by a large tensor power (corresponding to the large rank limit in random matrix theory), the defining random measures describing the particle locations converge exponentially towards the corresponding equilibrium measure, defined in terms of the Monge-Ampere operator of complex pluripotential theory.
-More precisely, it is shown that the corresponding sequence of laws admits a large deviation principle with a good rate functional, whose unique minimum is the equilibrium measure.
-The entropy term in the rate functional turns out to be closely related to a well-known functional in Kähler-Einstein geometry.
+We study determinantal random point processes on a compact complex manifold $X$ associated to an Hermitian metric on a line bundle over $X$ and a probability measure on $X.$ Physically, this setup describes a free fermion gas on $X$ subject to a $U(1)-$ gauge field and when $X$ is the Riemann sphere it specializes to various random matrix ensembles.
+It is shown that, in the many particle limit, the empirical random measures on $X$ converge exponentially towards the deterministic pluripotential equilibrium measure, defined in terms of the Monge-Ampere operator of complex pluripotential theory.
+More precisely, a large deviation principle (LDP) is established with a good rate functional.
+We also express the LDP in terms of the Ray-Singer analytic torsion and the exponentially small eigenvalues of $\bar{\partial}-$Laplacians.
+This can be seen as an effective bosonization formula, generalizing the previously known formula in the Riemann surface case to higher dimensions and the paper is concluded with a heuristic quantum field theory intepretation of the resulting effective boson-fermion correspondence.